International School on Gravity, Cosmology and Astrophysics (ISGCA-2023)

 The school is conducted by the Faculty of Fundamental Sciences, Bauman Moscow State Technical University with the support of the Russian Academy of Sciences and the Russian Gravitational Society.

-This summer school on gravity is held at Bauman Moscow State Technical University for the third time.
+This summer school on gravity is held at Bauman Moscow State Technical University for the fourth time.
 The first school was held in 2019 with the participation of Russian and foreign lecturers and listeners.
 ISGCA-2022 was dedicated to the memory of Academician of the Russian Academy of Sciences Vladislav Ivanovich Pustovoyt.

 One of the main goals of the school is to attract talented Russian young students to research in the field of fundamental physics, introducing them to the main problems, ideas, and methods of studying the modern gravity theory and cosmology.